thefrontside/playhouse/notes/DEPLOYMENT.md

 # Backstage Deployment Workflow Overview

+The file for this workflow is located [here](https://github.com/thefrontside/backstage/blob/main/.github/workflows/release.yaml).

 Runs on commits to the main branch (pull request merge commits):

 1. Authenticate workflow runner to GCP